mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 ### DTIM On-Road Spatial Surrogates

 The DTIM mode in ESTA allows ESTA to read in DTIM-ready Link and TAZ input files.
-These are, in turn, used to spatially distribute emissions like DTIM does: via either VMT for moving emissions or by TAZ-centroids for stationary emissions.
-Statationary emissions, of course, being starting emissions and the various resting loses.
-The only aspect of DTIM's spatially disaggregation that ESTA does not duplicate is the slight change in emissions in individual grid cells based on grid-cell variation of meteorology.
+These are, in turn, used to spatially distribute emissions like DTIM does: via either VMT for moving emissions or by TAZ-centroids for non-moving emissions.
+Non-moving emissions are being starting emissions and the various resting losses.
+The only aspect of DTIM's spatial disaggregation that ESTA does not duplicate is the slight change in emissions in individual grid cells based on grid-cell variation of meteorology.
 ESTA accounts for this meteorology by running EMFAC using county-wide meteorology that has been VMT-averaged.

 Since DTIM spatial surrogates are determine on-the-fly by ESTA for given DTIM-ready Link or TAZ files, there are no example surrogates included in ESTA.
-Though there are example Link and TAZ files included at:
+There are example Link and TAZ files included at:

     input/examples/onroad_emfac2014_santa_barbara/dtim4_gai_2012/057/dtim_link_057_tuth_17.dat
     input/examples/onroad_emfac2014_santa_barbara/dtim4_gai_2012/057/dtim_taz_057_tuth_17.dat